University campus in Ohio

 Hakia Insight: Malone's Canton base puts students adjacent to Stark County's legacy manufacturing sector, where network modernization projects create consistent demand for hands-on administrators who understand both old and new infrastructure.

 Malone University offers Network Administration programs in Canton, OH.
 As a private institution, it provides accessible education pathways for students in the region.
-Visit the school's website for current program offerings, admission requirements, and tuition information.

-Master's Network Administration Programs in Ohio
+Best Master's Network Administration Degree Programs in Ohio

 The University of Findlay — Findlay, OH